syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ![ConnectorAnnotationMargin](Annotation_images/ConnectorMargin.png)

-## How to set size for Annotation
+## How to set size for annotation

-Diagram allows you to set size for annotations by using `UnitWidth` and `UnitHeight` properties.
+Diagram allows you to set size for annotations by using the `UnitWidth` and `UnitHeight` properties.
 Default value of UnitWidth and UnitHeight properties are double.NaN.

 {% tabs %}
 {% highlight xaml %}